nehrvim/demo-hugo-site/handyman/content/projects/petra.md

 toc: false
 ---
   > Meet Petra, a talented artist who seamlessly blends the worlds of tattooing and graphic design.
-  > With a keen eye for detail and a passion for creativity, she transforms blank canvases into stunning
-  > works of art.
-Her intricate tattoo designs are a testament to her skill and artistry, while her graphic
-  > design work showcases her versatility and innovative approach.

   # Introduction